A Proofreader’s Guide to Dates in AP Style

 Commas in Dates

-However, other date formats have the month between these numerals, so no comma is required.
-For instance, a client using the UK date format would write “5 June 2021.”
+However, this rule is specific to the US date format because the two numerals (for the date and the year) are beside each other.
+In other date formats , the month separates these numbers, so no comma is required.
+For instance, a client using the UK date format would write “6 June 2024.”

 Abbreviating Months and Days

-When dates are used in the main text of a document, AP style suggests abbreviating months longer that are more than five letters long (i.e., Jan., Feb., Aug., Sept., Oct., Nov., Dec.):
+When a full date is used in the main text of a document, AP style abbreviates months that are more than five letters long (i.e., Jan., Feb., Aug., Sept., Oct., Nov., Dec.):

 24 Nov.
 2009